Our Primary Classrooms, for ages 3 to 6, focus on several areas of education:

 The Preschool Years

-Anyone who observes children realizes the amazing potential that they hold.
-Those first six years, from birth to six, present the children with the extraordinary power to absorb knowledge from their surrounding just by living.
-They absorb, with peak receptivity, their environment – the physical space, the language and movement of all those around them.
+Anyone who observes children realizes the amazing potential they hold.
+Those first six years, from birth to age six, present a child with the extraordinary power to absorb knowledge from their surroundings just by living in it.
+The child absorbs, with peak receptivity, their environment – the physical space, the language, and the movement of all within it.

-Their curiosity is fed by their need to explore and discover.
-Their multi-sensory approach leads to touch and manipulation, so they want to touch everything!
-They are keenly attuned to things that stimulate their senses; shapes, sounds smells, textures and tastes.
+A child’s curiosity is fed by their need to explore and discover.
+Their multi-sensory approach leads to touch and manipulation, so they do want to touch everything!
+They are keenly attuned to things that stimulate their senses; shapes, sounds, smells, textures, and tastes.
 They respond to their innate need to know where things belong and how things fit together.
 They want to become the masters of their own bodies and control their own movements.
 Children are fascinated by the customs and traditions of people in their lives.
-You are the mirror to the world for them.
+You are the mirror to their world!

-Children to not need direct teaching in order to learn.
-Their freedom of movement, exploration, manipulation and independence lead to discovery which builds concentration and self-discipline.
+Children do not need direct teaching in order to learn.
+Their freedom of movement, exploration, manipulation, and independence leads to a discovery that builds concentration and self-discipline.

 Montessori Education reveals the extraordinarily high level of learning – both conscious and unconscious – that can come with ease due to the absorbent mind.
-Montessori not only enhances young children’s knowledge in the present, it also establishes the foundations for true comprehension on a more most abstract level later in life.
+Montessori not only enhances a child’s knowledge in the present, but it also establishes the foundation for true comprehension on a more abstract level later in life.

 The Primary Classroom

-The Primary classroom is a multi-age setting where three, four, and five year olds peacefully coexist through a three year cycle.
-The three year cycle is based on Maria Montessori’s three year cycle of development.
+The Primary classroom is a multi-age setting where three, four, and five-year-olds peacefully coexist through a three-year cycle.
+The three-year cycle is based on Dr. Maria Montessori’s three-year cycle of development.

-These multi-age classrooms allow children to not only learn from each other but they learn because of each other.
-The modeling of older children’s language, ability, and interest stimulate the interest of the others.
+These multi-age classrooms allow children to not only learn from each other, but also because of each other.
+The modeling of the older classmate’s language, ability, and interest stimulate the interest of the younger children in the classroom.
 Mastered knowledge is reinforced through sharing.

-The constant interaction between the children, teaches them to take responsibility for themselves and for each other.
-They learn to recognize other children’s work and space, and learn to experience the daily rules of grace and courtesy.
-Their ownership of maintaining the classroom, caring for the materials and each other creates a thriving community where children are treated with respect and dignity.
+The constant interaction between the children teaches them to take responsibility for themselves and for each other.
+They learn to recognize other children’s work and space, and to experience the daily rules of grace and courtesy.
+Their ownership of maintaining the classroom, caring for the materials, and each other creates a thriving community where children are treated with respect and dignity.

 The Prepared Environment

-Our primary classrooms are child centered-centered communities.
+Our primary classrooms are child-centered communities.
 They are also prepared environments designed by Maria Montessori to facilitate maximum independent learning and exploration by the children.

-A three year old can be washing cloths alongside a five year old who is working on multiplication with the Montessori beads.
+A three-year-old can be washing cloth alongside a five-year-old who is working on multiplication with the Montessori beads.
 During this stage of development, much of the work is done individually but often children like working in small groups.
-At least once a day, the entire group will come together for a presentation or group activity such as storytelling, singing, or movement.
+At least once a day, the entire group will come together for a presentation or group activity, such as storytelling, singing, or movement.

-Maria Montessori wrote that the adult works to perfect the environment while the child works to perfect herself.
+Maria Montessori wrote that, “the adult works to perfect the environment while the child works to perfect herself.”
 The Montessori prepared environment respects and protects the child’s rhythm of life.
-It is a calm, ordered space constructed to meet her needs and match her scale of activity.
-The child’s experience is a blend of freedom and discipline in place especially designed for her development.
+It is a calm, ordered space, constructed to meet her needs and match her scale of activity.
+The child’s experience is a blend of freedom and discipline in a place specially designed for her development.